If you don't know about The Fed, here's just enough information for you to prosper.

 Early repayment will free up income for post-grad purposes.
 It will also reduce a borrower’s credit utilization ratio, an important factor in keeping a credit score as high as possible.

-Higher credit scores will help qualify you for lower interest rate loans, which will ultimately offset any future interest rate hikes by the Fed, Smith says.
+Higher credit scores will help qualify you for lower interest rate loans.
+This will ultimately offset any future interest rate hikes by the Fed, Smith says.

 Don’t carry credit card balances